micgreene/reading-notes/401py-reading-4-Notes.md

 # **Reading Assignment 4 - Classes, Objects, Recursion**

  ## Objects
   + **Objects are an encapsulation of variables and functions into a single entity.
 Objects get their variables and functions from classes.
-Classes are essentially a template to create your objects.**
+Classes are essentially a template to create your objects.**<br />
    `class MyClass:`<br />
      `variable = "blah"`<br />
      `def function(self):`<br />